jmt713/choose-your-adventure/library-book-adventures/dragon-fantasy.md

 Do you:

-[🕊 Fly away—to learn what you are before facing them?]
+- [🕊 Fly away—leave the mountain behind and discover what you are before facing them?]

-[🔥 Defend your mountain and roar your name to the sky?]
+- [🔥 Defend your mountain and roar your name to the sky?]

-[🌫 Hide in the shadows and listen to what the humans say?]
+- [🌫 Hide in the shadows and listen to what the humans say?]